 - a.
 Keeping a record of attendance at meetings - b.
-The administrative management and individual meeting functioning - Preparing the register of patient cases for discussion at the meeting, based on cases forwarded by individual consultants in line with the conference SOP - d.
+The administrative management and individual meeting functioning - c.
+Preparing the register of patient cases for discussion at the meeting, based on cases forwarded by individual consultants in line with the conference SOP - d.
 Ensuring all up to date information including slides and imaging are available prior to the meeting - e.
-In the case of shared tumour conferences:
+In the case of shared tumour conferences: - Liaising with Cork and Galway Hospitals regarding patients for tumour conference

-- Liaising with [the other hospitals] regarding patients for tumour conference - Integrating the [the other hospital's] tumour conference list in liaison with the coordinator in [the other hospitals] - f.
+- Integrating the Cork and Galway Hospitals tumour conference list in liaison with the coordinator in Cork and Galway Hospitals - f.
 Organising the meetings, book and set-up meeting room and required equipment. - g.
 Notifying required members and others - h.
 Contacting non-regular participants of the tumour conference when a patient case requires their review - i.
 Coordinating and distributing annual attendance records - j.
 Coordinating evaluations of the tumour conference meetings - k.
 Coordinating review of the SOP - I. Maintaining an up to date distribution list of tumour conference members and attendees, including those at satellite hospitals - m.
 Recording the outcome of the tumour conference on the tumour conference documentation system in line with local processes - n.
 Maintaining and follow up on action list, obtain updates from action owners - o.
 Coordinating and distributing annual attendance records - p.
-Managing the theatre case list for [name of malignancy] patients
+Managing the theatre case list for PRRT patients